Septicemia Banner 1 1.jpg

 Septicemia is a life-threatening illness resulting from the body’s over-response to an infection.
 The immune system goes into overdrive, triggering whole-body inflammation and malfunction of vital organs.

 Sepsis, the body’s response to septicemia, may progress to septic shock.
 Blood pressure dramatically drops leading to multisystem organ failure and death.
-Appropriate treatment involve identifying the source of infection, broad spectrum intravenous antibiotics, surgical drainage of abscess, fluid resuscitation, vasopressors, and close monitoring in the intensive care unit.
+Appropriate treatment involves identifying the source of infection, broad-spectrum intravenous antibiotics, surgical drainage of abscess, fluid resuscitation, vasopressors, and close monitoring in the intensive care unit.

 Symptoms

-Septicemia is likely if you have infection with the following sign and symptom:
+Septicemia is likely if you have an infection with the following signs and symptoms:

 • Fever, confusion or disorientation, shortness of breath

-• Systolic blood pressure lower than 90 mm Hg., or hypertensive patient with significant drop of blood pressure
+• Systolic blood pressure lower than 90 mm Hg., or hypertensive patient with a significant drop in blood pressure

-• Respiratory rate equal to or higher than 20 breaths per minute.
+• A respiratory rate equal to or higher than 20 breaths per minute.

 Septic shock occurs when your blood pressure significantly drops leading to multisystem organ failure.
 Progressive exacerbation of septic shock can lead to death.